ThirtySomething/YAIP/README.md

 ## ToDo's

 - The implementation has to be checked against the inofficial specification at [Wikipedia][wiki_ini] and the tests have to satisfiy the specification.
-- Comments are currently not supported - add this feature as described in the specification.
+- Enhance the usage of comments.

 [catch2]: https://github.com/philsquared/Catch
 [cpp_eleven]: https://en.wikipedia.org/wiki/C%2B%2B11